 Course overview

-Want to build specialised skills for a booming property law industry?
+Want to build specialised skills for a growing property law industry?

-Get hands-on with our experience-based approach to learning.
-Through practical and theoretical study, you will learn all the major areas of law, including:
+Benefit from a practical, experience-based approach to learning.
+Through both theoretical and applied study, you’ll cover all major areas of law, including:

 In addition, you will undertake foundational property units, including sustainable construction, property economics and statutory valuation.
 Designed to maximise your legal knowledge, you will also study topics relevant to your first-class education in law.
 In today's legal landscape, lawyers are increasingly expected to provide commercial and practical insight beyond pure legal advice.